+Course Details

-Term: 16 weeks (08/23/21 - 12/12/21)
+Course Registration Number: See Canvas Term: 16 weeks (01/10/22 - 05/01/22)

 Credit Hours: 3.000

 East Campus | Mixed-Mode

-Instructor Contact Info:
+Instructor Contact Info

 Michael Ossman

 Email: mossman@valenciacollege.edu

-Phone: (407) 582-7344 Or use Canvas Inbox
+Phone: (407) 582-7344

+Canvas Inbox

-Engagement Hours (Online):
+Engagement Hours

-M: 3 - 5pm T: 9am - 1pm

-W: 9am - 11pm; 5 - 7pm
+M: 3 - 5pm T: 9 - 11am W: 5 - 7pm

-F: 12pm - 2pm
+R: 9 - 10am F: 12 - 4pm

-Note: Engagement Hours are dedicated hours during which you can be sure I'll be available to respond to messages or calls or to get on Zoom with you.
+Engagement Hours (also known as "Office Hours") are dedicated hours each week for me to assist students.
 You are free to contact me at any time by email and such, but during these hours you can be assured of a relatively quick response (usually within 10-15 minutes, depending on if I'm working with another student).

-Figure 1: Statue of Socrates
+I prefer to conduct these virtually but we can arrange meetings on campus too.

 Course Description and Learning Outcomes

 Department's Course Description

 Contemporary problems are used to introduce the major areas of philosophy: metaphysics, ethics, aesthetics, theories of knowledge and the philosophy of religion.
 Students explore the writings of notable philosophers, past and present, and examine how their ideas shed light on these problems and their relevance to modern life.

 The course seeks to strengthen students' skills applicable to Valencia College's Student Core Competencies: Think, Value, Communicate, and Act.

 Professor's Course Description

+Back when I was an undergraduate student, philosophy was described to me as "learning how to learn."
+I'm still not sure if this is the best description of it.
+I do believe studying philosophy is good practice for thinking and writing about complex ideas, which is something that will help a person in many other endeavors in life, academic or otherwise.

-In my view, the primary goal of the study of philosophy is to enrich our own abilities to think things through.
-The subject matter of philosophy often deals in timeless, unanswerable questions (How do I know when I know something?
+In addition to skills, I also believe philosophy also has something to do with self-enrichment.
+The subject matter we study often deals in timeless, unanswerable questions.
+How do I know when I know something?
 What is the nature of art?
 How do I make moral decisions?
-And so forth).
-You should not expect to find firm answers to these questions, but the upshot is that by examining our own perspectives and those of others (including professors, classmates, and thinkers through the ages), we may achieve that goal of self-enrichment.
+And so forth.
+We should not expect to find firm answers to these questions.
+But by examining our own perspectives and those of others (including professors, classmates, and thinkers through the ages), we may work toward that goal of self-enrichment.
+We will address this point further in the first week of class.

-Back when I was a student, philosophy was more than once described to me as "learning how to learn."
-I'm still not sure if this is true or not, but I do believe studying philosophy is good practice for thinking and writing about complex ideas, which is something that will no doubt help you in other endeavors, academic or otherwise.

 Finally, to me, a course like this is fundamentally a collaborative process, meaning driven by discussion and conversation, rather than rote delivery of material and memorization.
 While you are ultimately required to complete assignments on your own, I hope that we can create an environment that is conducive to free thinking and exchange of ideas.

 Course Learning Outcomes

 - Identify key assumptions and implications of major philosophical theories and perspectives in their historical context.

 - Define essential philosophical concepts.

 - Evaluate philosophical theories and arguments for coherence, consistency, and plausibility.

 - Construct philosophical arguments.

 - Develop college-level writing skills.